DeanLee77/Nadia/README.md

 ## 3. Make your own Rules/Policies
+Please have a look at a file of testing rule in the repository

 ## 4. How does it work
 There are a number of key components as follows;